Sweetbitter meets The Nightingale in this page-turning novel about wine and World War II.

 “Ann Mah dishes up a welcoming concoction, a good dose of French history, a personal, vibrant, enthusiastic picture of life in a country she adores, without apology.
 I am hungry already!”

-–Patricia Wells, author of Salad as a Meal and The Food Lover’s Guide to Paris
+–Patricia Wells, author of The French Kitchen Cookbookand The Food Lover’s Guide to Paris

 “Excellent ingredients, carefully prepared and very elegantly served.
 A really tasty book.”

 –Peter Mayle, author of A Year in Provence